ZhiWeiZhang0336/GraphCVAE/README.md

 2) Human Brain Cancer, Human Colon Cancer, Mouse Brain Datasets: These datasets are available for download from the 10X Genomics website at https://www.10xgenomics.com/datasets ;

 3) Mouse Embryo Dataset: This dataset can be accessed through the China National GeneBank's Stomics platform at https://db.cngb.org/stomics/mosta .

+# Tutorial
+A Jupyter Notebook of the tutorial is accessible from :